wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 You can instrument your application to emit one or more logs with a span, and examine the logs from the Tracing UI.
 For details on how to add a `log()` method for a specific SDK, see the OpenTracing SDK.

-Here's an example that adds span logs [the best practices example](tracing_best_practices.html#best-practices-for-wavefront-observability-sdks-3) to emit a span log in case of an exception:
+Here's an example that adds span logs to [the best practices example](tracing_best_practices.html#best-practices-for-wavefront-observability-sdks-3) to emit a span log in case of an exception:

 ![span log example](images/span_log_example.png)